 Professional Cable Management Systems - Clean TV Installations

+After 7,874 documented TV installs across Metro Atlanta since 2015, here are the products my crew actually keeps stocked - and the ones we won't touch.
+Alex Crabinsky, founder of Express Mounting, personally tests every product on this list across Atlanta wall types from Buckhead high-rises to Inman Park plaster-and-lath.
 Nothing ruins a beautiful TV mount faster than cables hanging down the wall.
-We've done this 7,457+ times, and cable management is where amateurs and pros really separate.
+Cable management is where amateurs and pros really separate.
 The good news?
 You've got options for every situation.
 In-wall power kits that actually meet electrical code, paintable raceways that disappear after you match your wall color, properly rated HDMI cables that won't catch fire inside your walls.
-Look, code compliance isn't optional here - extension cords through walls are illegal for a reason (fire hazard).
+Look, code compliance isn't optional here - per NEC Article 400.8, power cords cannot be run through walls (only UL-listed in-wall power kits qualify).
+Extension cords through walls are illegal for a reason (fire hazard).
 Whether you can cut into walls or need surface solutions, there's a right way to handle every cable.
 The floating TV look everyone wants?
 That only happens with proper wire concealment planned before you start drilling holes.

 Code-compliant power relocation eliminates extension cords and provides safe power behind mounted TVs.